 Cannabis has been widely used for thousands of years, so it is not surprising that now, we have access to a massive array of studies about the effects of not only delta-9 THC but delta-8 THC as well.
 We have a deep understanding of how these cannabinoids work in the body through the endocannabinoid system, what they are capable of, and how to consume them responsibly.
-Still, THC-O is a bit like the wild west of the cannabis world, as no studies have yet been done that provide us with robust research about the compound’s relationship to individual cannabinoid receptors or what the compound can be useful for.

-Is THC-O safe?
+Is THC-O Safe?

-Is THC-O legal?
+Is THC-O Legal?

 Regarding the legality of cannabinoids, there is always some confusion because the US has had a complicated relationship with cannabis for decades.
-Delta-9 THC and its plant source marijuana are not federally legal.
+Delta-9 THC and its plant-source marijuana are not federally legal.
 However, since the Agricultural Improvement Act of 2018, hemp and hemp-derived products have become federally legal.
 Hemp is referred to cannabis plant with a delta-9 THC level not exceeding 0.3%.

-THC vs THC-O:
+THC O vs THC: Conclusion